Affordable sustainable hotels in Miami with verified eco credentials

 Miami's hotel market skews toward luxury and resort pricing, which means many of the city's certified green properties, such as 1 Hotel South Beach and Four Seasons Hotel at The Surf Club, price well above the $250 threshold.
 The hotels on this list are the exceptions: properties that invested in certification or measurable sustainability programs without positioning themselves as premium destinations.

 The citizenM properties are the clearest example.
-The brand builds to LEED Gold as a standard, keeps room sizes compact to reduce energy load per guest, and prices at mid-range rates.
+The brand builds to LEED Silver as a standard, keeps room sizes compact to reduce energy load per guest, and prices at mid-range rates.
 Novotel Brickell and Arlo Wynwood both operate in neighborhoods where land costs are lower than on the beach, which gives them more room to price accessibly while still funding sustainability programs.

 If you want a broader look at certified green hotels without the price filter, we have a separate page for eco-friendly luxury hotels in Miami.